geospaitial-lab/aviary/docs/cli_reference/aviary_tile_pipeline/tile_pipeline_init.md

 ### Options

+- `--force`: Force overwrite the config file if it already exists.
 - `-t, --template [base]`: Template for the config file - defaults to base
 - `--help`: Show this message and exit.